Europe’s satellite navigation system goes live

-Europe’s satellite navigation system, Galileo, went live on December 15.
-The project is a result of the European Union’s refusal to continue relying on the United States and shows its determination to join the “big leagues.”
-Until now, only the two Cold War superpowers—the U.S. and Russia—have had their own satellite navigation systems.
+Europe’s satellite navigation system, Galileo, went live on Dec.
+15, 2016.
+The project is a result of the European Union’s effort to become independent of American satellites and is a step toward it joining the United States and Russia as the only powers to field their own satellite navigation systems.

 The milestone comes as the EU makes the military uses of its space program more public.

 Satellite navigation is far beyond a simple convenience for travelers.
 Automated mining, agricultural and other vehicles rely on these systems, and from construction to archaeology and beyond, more uses for the technology are being found.

 But the most crucial use for satellite navigation is within modern militaries.
 The technology is used to track friendly and enemy forces and to guide smart munitions to their targets.
 This is why just about every major power is working on its own system.

 Independence from America has been at the heart of Europe’s efforts from the start.
 In 2001, French President Jacques Chirac said that without Galileo, EU nations would become “vassals” to America.
 In 2002, a European Commission report noted that “Galileo will underpin the common European defense policy that the member states have decided to establish.”
 It said Europe wanted to put “an end to a situation of dependence.”

 “If the EU finds it necessary to undertake a security mission that the U.S. does not consider to be in its interest, it will be impotent unless it has the satellite navigation technology that is now indispensable,” the report said.
 “Although designed primarily for civilian applications, Galileo will also give the EU a military capability.”

 The system now has 18 satellites.
 It needs 24 to become fully operational.
 It will launch eight more in 2017 and 2018, and is scheduled to field a total of 30, including six backups.